-Stamped concrete, also known as textured or embossed concrete, is the most recognized decorative concrete finish and is often the first thing people think of when the term “decorative concrete.”
+Stamped concrete, also known as textured or embossed concrete, is the most recognized decorative concrete finish.
+It is also often the first thing people think of when saying the term “decorative concrete.”
 It is often considered the foundation of decorative concrete.

 A case can be made that in 1970 the decorative concrete industry truly began when the Bomanite Co., using Brad Bowman’s patents, franchised the process of stamped concrete.
 It’s been 50 years since those first pioneering companies colored and textured concrete.
 A lot has changed since then.